Marian Carr: Biography

-Carr was born July 6, 1926 in Providence, Kentucky.
+Carr was born July 6, 1926, in Providence, Kentucky.
 In her adolescence, she relocated with her family to Chicago, Illinois, where she attended Austin High School.

 After graduating high school, Carr worked in an office as well as taking jobs modeling in Chicago.
 She was spotted by a talent scout and was named "Chicago's Prettiest Office Worker" in 1946.
 Following this, Carr relocated Los Angeles, where she began acting in local theater productions.
 She subsequently signed a film contract with RKO Pictures in 1946 under Howard Hughes.
-She made her feature film debut in San Quentin (1946), followed by a minor part in Frank Capra's It's a Wonderful Life (also 1946).
+She made her feature film debut in San Quentin (1946), followed by a minor part in Frank Capra's 1946 It's a Wonderful Life.
 Carr had lead roles in several films, including the Westerns The Devil Thumbs a Ride (1947) and Northern Patrol (1953).
 After marrying Frederick Levy, an executive for Blum Candy, Carr took a temporary hiatus from acting, and resided in San Francisco, where she gave birth to a son in 1952.